sodapork/seniorlivingcacl/README.md

-# Sunscape Boca Raton - Senior Living Cost Calculator
+# Serenades at The Villages - Memory Care Cost Calculator

-A comprehensive web-based calculator that helps users compare their current cost of living with luxury senior living expenses at Sunscape Boca Raton.
-This tool provides detailed cost analysis, savings calculations, and export functionality to help make informed decisions about premium senior living options in beautiful Boca Raton, Florida.
+A comprehensive web-based calculator that helps users compare their current cost of living with memory care expenses at Serenades at The Villages.
+This tool provides detailed cost analysis, savings calculations, and export functionality to help make informed decisions about memory care options in The Villages, Florida.

-## About Sunscape Boca Raton
+## About Serenades at The Villages

-Sunscape Boca Raton is a premier luxury senior living community offering exceptional care, gourmet dining, and world-class amenities in the heart of beautiful Boca Raton.
-Our calculator helps you understand how our premium services compare to your current lifestyle costs.
+Serenades at The Villages is a premier memory care community offering a unique, person-centered approach to memory care in The Villages, Florida.
+Our purpose-built design prioritizes every resident's safety, comfort, and engagement.
+As the only stand-alone memory care community in the area, Serenades at The Villages stands apart with its three intimate neighborhoods, each with just 15 residences and its own dining room.

 ## Features